Evidence-Grade Data Infrastructure for Regulated Workflows

 | Enterprise | Custom | Custom | Custom |

-Payment: Stripe (card) and XRPL crypto payments accepted for all paid tiers.
+Payment: Stripe (card) and USDC on Polygon accepted for all paid tiers.

 Evidence Packs are request-based: each API call that generates a signed Evidence Pack Manifest counts as one verification.
 API calls without Evidence Pack generation are not counted against the verification limit.